Nikki was right! Overexposure to the Khaki barn CAN make you sick!

 In The Goonies, Chunk says the worst thing he ever did was start one with fake vomit in a movie theater.

 One of the first scenes in Scary Movie 2 is a parody of The Exorcist.
 It ends in a drawn out vomit fight between the girl, the priest, and his assistant.

-This happened in the movie Mafia! when a badly disfigured character disgustingly eats a piece of fruit, the chain reaction even reaches a horse.
+This happened in Mafia! when a badly disfigured character disgustingly eats a piece of fruit, the chain reaction even reaches a horse.
 For extra bad-taste points, this all occurs at a funeral.

 In the second Problem Child movie, Junior causes a massive one of these by playing with the speed controls for a theme park ride and thus causing everyone on it to get motion sick.

 In The Hairy Bird, after the boys get drunk, they are given ipecac to sober up for their performance.
 As they settle into the stands, it starts with just one boy getting sick, and the rest follow.
 The girls run from the stage.

 The story of Lardass in Stand by Me has him trigger this on purpose for revenge.